dcmoura/spyql/docs/distinctive.rst

 No distinction between aggregate and window functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Window and aggregate functions have a lot in common.
 The main distinction is that aggregate functions collapse the input rows into one row per group while window functions return one row per input row.
-Despite similarities, SQL adopts very different syntax, requiring the definition of windows with a ``over`` clause.
+Despite similarities, SQL adopts very different syntax, requiring the definition of windows with an ``over`` clause.

 In SPyQL this has been simplified.
 The same exact syntax of aggregates is used, with the ``GROUP BY`` clause defining the window partitions, and the order being the natural order of the input (if you need a different order you need to sort data in a former query).
 To tell that we want one row per input row (window behavior) instead of one row per group, we just need to include the ``PARTIALS`` modifier in the ``SELECT`` clause.
-Here's and example for getting the total sum of a value vs the running sum.
+Here's an example for getting the total sum of a value vs the running sum.

 Aggregation: